-An interim reliability exceedance occurs if the level of USE in a financial year-, for a region, exceeds the level set by the interim reliability measure in the Electricity Statement of Opportunities (ESOO) or an update to the ESOO.
+An interim reliability exceedance occurs if the level of USE in a financial year, for a region, exceeds the level set by the interim reliability measure in the Electricity Statement of Opportunities (ESOO) or an update to the ESOO.

-1.5.
 1.6.
-AEMO's process for managing low reserve onditions or an interim reliability exceedance
+AEMO's process for managing low reserve, lack of reserve conditions or an interim reliability exceedance